some-natalie/some-natalie/_posts/2023-07-21-stop-saying-just-use-firecracker.md

 ### Footnotes

+[^1]: (one more footnote) I work with the super-duper regulated crowd and these SaaS solutions don't operate in that space, so I don't interact with their products much - it's bare metal k8s all day for me.
+Your milage may vary here!
-[^1]: Here's the resources I typically send for folks starting out on the self-hosted runner journey - the official [documentation](https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/managing-self-hosted-runners) and an [architecture guide to self-hosted GitHub Actions](https://some-natalie.dev/blog/arch-guide-to-selfhosted-actions/).
+[^2]: Here's the resources I typically send for folks starting out on the self-hosted runner journey - the official [documentation](https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/managing-self-hosted-runners) and an [architecture guide to self-hosted GitHub Actions](https://some-natalie.dev/blog/arch-guide-to-selfhosted-actions/).
 Most importantly, do what works best for your teams - everyone has a different custom implementation and that’s fine!
-[^2]: `firecracker-containerd` has solved a **bunch** of these paper cuts over the past year or two, including shipping a CNI compatible network interface and the ability to have multiple containers in one VM.
+[^3]: `firecracker-containerd` has solved a **bunch** of these paper cuts over the past year or two, including shipping a CNI compatible network interface and the ability to have multiple containers in one VM.
-[^3]: For the record, I adore Firecracker and want to play with it even more!
+[^4]: For the record, I adore Firecracker and want to play with it even more!
-[^4]: <https://www.talhoffman.com/2021/07/18/firecracker-internals/> remains the best deep dive into the internals of Firecracker and how it works that I’ve ever read.
+[^5]: <https://www.talhoffman.com/2021/07/18/firecracker-internals/> remains the best deep dive into the internals of Firecracker and how it works that I’ve ever read.